BurkovBA/BurkovBA.github.io/content/blog/2021-07-16-1/index.md

 $S = \int \limits_{t_1}^{t_2} L(t) dt$, where $S$ is the total action, and $L(t)$ is the unit of change of action through an infinitesimal period of time.

+Another pretentious name for the subject is "principle of stationary action", which indicates that the first derivative of the action turns 0, but this, generally speaking, does not guarantee that it is a minimum - it could be a saddle point or maximum.
+Let us not be distracted by this technicality.

 TODO

 ### Configuration space and generalized coordinates for constrained optimization